Chris Harris (journalist): Acquisitions

 While Harris has owned several exotic cars, such as a Ferrari FF, most of the cars Harris reviews are loaned to him by manufacturers.
 Manufacturers often give automotive journalists press cars, in the hope that a reviewer will give the new car a positive review that boost the car's sales.
 Harris receives many press cars, sometimes for extended periods of time.
 Harris has even received cars for up to six months, such as an Audi RS 6.
 Harris is often characterised as passionate and comical in his reviews of press cars, saying in one review of the Audi RS 6: "life is incomplete without you".

 Funding

-In Harris's early career, magazines such as Autocar and Evo paid him for his writing as a journalist.
-As his career progressed, Harris began to branch out on his own.
-Throughout the production of Chris Harris on Cars on the Drive YouTube channel, he depended partially on sponsorship from various brands and through YouTube advertising revenue.
+Through his Chris Harris on Cars on the Drive YouTube channel, Harris received sponsorship from various brands and YouTube advertising revenue.
 Eventually, the Drive channel switched partially to Drive+, a paid subscription channel.
-In his current production series, Chris Harris on Cars, Harris supports both himself and cameraman/editor Neil Carey.
+His current YouTube channel Chris Harris on Cars supports both himself and cameraman/editor Neil Carey.
 Occasionally, Harris posts videos featuring sponsored content, from brands like Pirelli.
-He also receives compensation from NBCSN for his regular television series, Drive.